DominikStarke/becker_centralcontrol_has/README.md

 1. Install HACS
 2. Go to HACS and click "..." at top of the right corner: Select "custom repositories" and paste the link of this repository `https://github.com/DominikStarke/becker_centralcontrol_has`
-3. Click on install and reboot Home Assistance (HA)
+3. Select "Integration" and then Click on install and reboot Home Assistance (HA)
 4. Once HA is up again, go to settings -> Devices and click "add integration" at the bottom right corner
 5. Now, you see Becker CentralControl, click and enter the IP address of your CentralControl